hzi-bifo/epitope-prediction-paper/README.md

-#  "EpitopeVec:   LinearEpitope   Prediction   Using   DeepProtein   Sequence   Embeddings"
+#  EpitopeVec:   LinearEpitope   Prediction   Using   DeepProtein   Sequence   Embeddings
 Data,scripts and results for the EpitopeVec article by Bahai et al., in review.

   The epitope-prediction software is available at https://github.com/hzi-bifo/epitope-prediction